-Secondary stakeholders: Secondary stakeholders in the lock down of the Bangor campus include businesses along Sylvan Road that may be impacted by the closing of Rangeley Hall, particularly if the order is to barricade Sylvan Road.
-Depending on the type of emergency, it may impact businesses adjacent to the college on Hogan Road and Mount Hope Avenue.
+Secondary stakeholders: Secondary stakeholders in the lockdown of the Bangor campus include businesses along Sylvan Road that may be impacted by the closing of Rangeley Hall, particularly if the order is to barricade Sylvan Road.
+Depending on the type of emergency, it may affect businesses adjacent to the College on Hogan Road and Mount Hope Avenue.

-Note: Director of Marketing and Public Relations will maintain contact information for businesses in proximity of the campus in the event that notification is required (Business directory included in the Appendices).
+Note: The Director of Marketing and Public Relations will maintain contact and get information to businesses in the proximity of the campus if notification is required (Business directory included in the Appendices).

-Access Roads: Access roads shall be kept clear of vehicles and any other obstructions which may limit or slow access for emergency vehicles and personnel.
+Access Roads: Access roads shall be kept clear of vehicles and any other obstructions that may limit or slow access for emergency vehicles and personnel.

 Step 5: Human Needs: Of primary importance are the human needs of the members of the College.
-In the case of contagious illness and certain types of disasters when the College is totally locked down, the College must be ready to address human needs for 7 -10 days.
+In the case of contagious illness and certain types of disasters when the College is locked down, the College must be ready to address human needs for 7 -10 days.
 It is reasonable to expect that the need for personal support will extend beyond the crisis.
 All functions will support these primary efforts.

-Housing: An incident may require long term housing.
-Currently, the College provides housing for 100 residents in Acadia Hall and 165 in Kineo Hall.
-Beds and space for all faculty, staff, and commuter students will be provided in Johnston Gym and the second floor in Penobscot Hall.
+Housing: An incident may require long-term housing.
+Currently, the College provides accommodation for 100 residents in Acadia Hall and 165 in Kineo Hall.
+Beds and space for all faculty, staff, and commuter students will be provided in Johnston Gym and on the second floor of Penobscot Hall.
 Both buildings have showers.

-Note: The Student Success Officer will coordinate with the various emergency agency personnel (Red Cross, MEMA) to obtain sufficient cots, blankets, pillows and toiletries based on the number of individuals requiring housing.
+Note: The Director of Residential Life and Student Engagement will coordinate with the various emergency agency personnel (Red Cross, MEMA) to obtain sufficient cots, blankets, pillows, and toiletries based on the number of individuals requiring housing.

 Food and Water: The Director of Food Service will coordinate with the various emergency agencies to ensure a sufficient supply of food and water.
-The food will be in durable form, capable of long-term storage, or constantly cycled.
+The food will be durable, capable of long-term storage, or constantly cycled.

-Medical Treatment and Isolation: A medical staging area will be in the Nursing Laboratory in Maine Hall (Room 176) provided that Maine Hall is accessible.
-Supplies from Nursing and Radiology will be made available for treatment of ill or injured individuals.
+Medical Treatment and Isolation: A medical staging area will be in the Nursing Laboratory in Maine Hall (Room 176), provided that Maine Hall is accessible.
+Nursing and Radiology supplies will be available to treat ill or injured individuals if needed.
 The nursing training lab has hospital beds and supplies.
 The Laboratory Wing of Maine Hall will be isolated by securing all access doors.
-In the event of a disaster in the Nursing Lab area, the medical staging area will be in the large first floor meeting room in the Kineo Hall.
+In the event of a disaster in the Nursing Lab area, the medical staging area will be in the large first-floor meeting room in the Kineo Hall.
 All entrances to that room will be isolated.

-Note: The Maintenance Engineer will be required to have housekeeping clean and sanitize all areas, including bathrooms.
+Note: The Facilities Supervisor will be required to have housekeeping clean and sanitize all areas, including bathrooms.